For Demos, please scroll to the bottom of this page!

 2007 on my second trip to China (learning more about Taijiquan, Qigong and Daoism from the lineage holder masters) I first touched some bamboo flutes.
 In China they have the smaller horizontal “Dizi” and the bigger vertical “Xiao”.
 The last one, which is a little similar to the Indian Bansuri, became my favorite.

 A while later I did hear the Indian Classical Music on the Bansuri.
 After listening to Pt.
-Rupak Kulkarni’s recording of the morning raag “Ahir Bhairav” it was clear to me that this was exactly the sound I was looking for, and within the next years the Bansuri and the Indian Music became even more important for me than the Jazz Guitar.
+Rupak Kulkarni’s “Ahir Bhairav” (a morning raag) it was clear to me that this was exactly the sound I was looking for, and within the next years the Bansuri and the Indian Music became even more important for me than the Jazz Guitar.

 2014 I had the great luck to meet the one who produces my very favorite sound on the Bansuri, Maestro Rupak Kulkarni.
 He is one of the main disciples of the living legendary Bansuri player Pt.
 Hariprasad Chaurasia.
 We hosted him at our home of that time in Berlin, and we organized a concert and a small workshop.